Syncano/website/pages/blog/2015-03-23-data-structures-in-javascript/index.md

 var person = new Person();
 person.walking();
 ```
 We write our class by setting a var equal to a function.
 The parameters of said function will be initialized upon instantiation.
-Notice the use of the <em>this</em> keyword.
-The <em>this</em> acts as a place holder for whatever name is given to the object when instantiated.
-In general, instantiation happens with a statement of the form <em>var [some object] = new [Some Class]();</em>.
-In this case, the object is called <em>person</em> and the class is called <em>Person</em>.
+Notice the use of the _this_ keyword.
+The _this_ acts as a place holder for whatever name is given to the object when instantiated.
+In general, instantiation happens with a statement of the form _var [some object] = new [Some Class]();_.
+In this case, the object is called _person_ and the class is called _Person_.
 Also notice the use of Person.prototype.walking.
 This allows us to add functions and data to our class, which the object will then make use of.
 In our case, the walking function is given to the person object when instatiated.

-<h3>how to run the above code:</h3>
+### how to run the above code:

 If you've been following our series on node.js, you'll be aware of the node compiler.
-For a full explanation of that, <a href="https://github.com/EricSchles/intro_node">see this</a>.

-<code>node classes.js \\ prints 'i am walking' to the screen</code>
+For a full explanation of that, [see this](https://github.com/EricSchles/intro_node). `node classes.js \\ prints 'i am walking' to the screen`

-<h3>The node class</h3>
+### The node class

 Now that we understand what a class is, let's write a node.
 ```javascript
 var Node = function(data,next){
     this.data = data;